kavyanshpandey/Voting-app/README.md

 Sample Voting App, using pywebio.<br>

 ### WorkFLow<br>
-User will enter his/her name and age.<br>
+User will have to enter his/her name and age.<br>
 Checking will be done on the basis of age.<br>
 If True:<br>
 User can select his desire options, click submit<br>